Lake Chapala, Mexico

 When we asked people what advice they would give someone preparing to move to Lake Chapala, they said:

 "Don't let the media scare you away.
 If you are not involved in the drug business, you most likely will not be in trouble.
-There is a presence of police and military here, but we're also hosting the Pan Am games this year," explained one expat living in Lake Chapala, Mexico.
+There is a presence of police and military here, but we're also hosting the Pan Am games this year," wrote one member in Lake Chapala.

 What do I need to know before moving to Lake Chapala?